txace/LTSS-NIEM/README.md

    to make sure your database has the latest schema.

 ### To-do
-- Send notifications (email or otherwise) to relevant parties when referrals are sent.
 - Push desired referral data into center specific databases.
 - Create useful forms and/or an application that enables centers to effectively use the referral data.